maxmar391/Magnetic_Valve_Control/README.md

 The following picture shows the illustration of the circuit.
 Please note that the 12 V power supply is not illustrated and should be connected to the red and black wires.
-The solenoid can be connected either polarity.
+The solenoid can be connected with either polarity.

 <img src="circuit_illustration.png" width=70%>